YashNema25/Super-store-data-analysis-using-Microsoft-excel/README.md

 # Super-store-data-analysis-(Interactive Dashboard creation using MS Excel)

-Project Objective
+# Project Objective

 Super Store wants to create an annual sales report for 2022.
 So that, manager can understand their customers and grow more sales in 2023.

-8 Business questions:
+# 8 Business questions

 1. Compare the sales and orders using single chart.
 2. Which month got the highest sales and orders ?